jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (b) is known to the territorial authority; and
     (c) is not apparent from the district plan under the Resource Management Act 1991.

+### 35A Additional information to be supplied in certain circumstances
+(1) This section applies if a project information memorandum is issued by a territorial authority for building work in connection with a non-consented small stand-alone dwelling.
+(2) The memorandum must be accompanied by an attached document, in the prescribed form, containing— (a) a statement indicating whether—
+    (i) the proposed building work is likely or unlikely to satisfy the characteristics of clause 1 of Schedule 1A; or (ii) it is unclear if the proposed building work is likely to satisfy those characteristics; and (b) a statement indicating whether the territorial authority considers that the construction of the dwelling— (i) is proposed to occur on land that is, or is likely to be, subject to 1 or more natural hazards (within the meaning of section 71(3)) or that it is unclear whether that is likely to be the case; or
+    (ii) is likely to accelerate, worsen, or result in a natural hazard on that land or any other property, or that it is unclear whether that effect is likely to occur; and
+  (c) if the territorial authority advises under paragraph (b) that there is or is likely to be a natural hazard present on the relevant land, or that the construction of the dwelling is likely to accelerate, worsen, or result in a natural hazard on the land or any other property,—
+    (i) a statement as to whether section 71(2) would apply if Schedule 1A did not apply; and (ii) if a statement is made under subparagraph (i) that section 71(2) would not apply if Schedule 1A did not apply, a statement that a building consent may be required, or that the preliminary design plans may need to be amended to adequately protect the land, building work, or other property from the natural hazard; and
+  (d) a description of any bylaws that may affect the design, construction, or location of the non-consented small stand-alone dwelling (for example, bylaws relating to wastewater or stormwater pipes).
+(3) The document may contain any other information concerning the land that the territorial authority considers, at its discretion, to be relevant (including relevant information in the district plan and regional plan).

 ### 36 Territorial authority may issue development contribution notice
 (1) This section applies if a territorial authority considers that a development contribution under the Local Government Act 2002 is payable by the owner.
 (2) The territorial authority must issue a notice, in the prescribed form, to the effect that a code compliance certificate for the building work will not be issued unless the development contribution is paid (development contribution notice).
+(2A) Subsection (2) does not apply in the case of a project information memorandum for building work in connection with a non-consented small stand-alone dwelling, but if an application is made for a project information memorandum for building work in connection with a small stand-alone dwelling of that kind and the territorial authority considers that a development contribution under the Local Government Act 2002 is payable by the owner, the territorial authority must issue a development contribution notice—
+  (a) in the prescribed form; and
+  (b) stating that the development contribution is required to be paid by the owner within 20 working days after the completion of the building work (as described in section 42B(6)).
 (3) The development contribution notice must be—
   (a) attached to the project information memorandum; or (b) if no project information memorandum has been applied for, provided to the building consent authority.